 When Zelda is revealed to be the goddess reincarnated, and has to enter a slumber to protect herself and to maintain the seal on The Imprisoned/Demise, she asks Link to wake her up when he has collected the Plot Coupons, as she always woke him up when they were kids.
 Most dialogue trees have a "no" option, but all the choices here are "Of course!"
 "I promise." and "I will."
 This also doubles as a full-on Tear Jerker.

 When Link frees his Loftwing after it's been kidnapped by Groose.
 The way it spreads its wings and opens its mouth, as if to say "I'm free!" and the affectionate, gentle way it nuzzles Link are quite heartwarming, especially given their special connection and the fact that they grew up together.

 When you first see the trapped bird, the poor thing is freaking out.
 The moment Link steps into its sight, it calms down.
 The very moment the bird sees its owner, it knows it's going to be okay.

-An adorable callback to that scene: there's a Gratitude Crystal in that place, at night.
-For this troper, it was the last one.
-Couldn't stop smiling for a full minute at the accidental Book Ends.
+An adorable callback to that scene: there's a Gratitude Crystal in that place at night.

 The Gratitude Crystals in general make for a lot of these.
 Miniquests aside, there is one in Zelda's room, like special, personal thanks to you.